 Important Roman figures and emperors have frequently been depicted in popular culture; in music, literature and the arts.
 Julius Caesar, Nero, Caligula are certainly the most portrayed figures of Ancient Rome.
 But what about Hadrian?
 Although there have been a few films taking place in the time of Hadrian, there are only two representations of the emperor on screen; in the Italian TV production Le Memorie di Adriano (1992), a theatrical adaptation of Marguerite Yourcenar’s Memoirs of Hadrian (see here), and in the Japanese comedy films Thermae Romae (2012) and Thermae Romae II (2014) based on the manga series Thermae Romae by Mari Yamazaki (see here).

-In painting, the only depiction of Hadrian I know of is by my favourite Neoclassical painter; Lawrence Alma-Tadema (1836 – 1912), a Dutch artist renowned for his paintings of opulent scenes in classical settings.
+In painting, one of the very few depictions of Hadrian I know of is by my favourite Neoclassical painter; Lawrence Alma-Tadema (1836 – 1912), a Dutch artist renowned for his paintings of opulent scenes in classical settings.
 His paintings are noted for fine detail, smooth finish, and realistic representations of ancient artefacts.

 Alma-Tadema visited Italy a few times during his lifetime.
 He was very impressed by the archaeological remains he saw in Rome, Naples and especially in Pompeii and his love for Roman antiquity grew big.
 He spent a significant amount of time studying the site of Pompeii, going there daily.
 These excursions gave him an ample source of subject matter as he began to further his knowledge of daily Roman life.